-To define a means for evaluating an output, based on the decision logic, a BKM Element contains a Value Expression.
-This is defined and edited using the DMN Expression window.
-The DMN Expression window has four formats which is determined by the type of value expression that you want to use.
+To define a means for evaluating an output, based on the decision logic, a BKM element contains a Value Expression.
+This is defined and edited using the DMN Expression window, which has four formats, the format being determined by the type of Value Expression that you want to use.

-The BKM Element can be set with the following structures for the evaluation expression.
-Each is shown in the model with a icon.
+The BKM element can be set with these structures for the Value Expression.
+Each is shown in the model with an icon.

-Type Description A Decision table is a tabular representation of a set of related input and output expressions, organized into rules indicating which output entry applies to a specific set of input entries.
+Туре Description A Decision table is a tabular representation of a set of related input and output expressions, organized into rules indicating which output entry applies to a specific set of input entries.
 A Literal Expression is the simplest form of DMN expression.
 It is commonly defined as a single-line statement or an if-else conditional block.
 A Decision Invocation requires that a Business knowledge model Element is referenced using a Knowledge Requirement connector.
 It simply contains the parameters that provide the context for the evaluating a business knowledge model.
 A Boxed Context is a collection of context entries.
 Each context entry consists of a variable and an expression.
 The Context also has a result value.